Understanding Postal Surcharges in Shippo

 DHL remote areas can change daily depending on the difficulty of getting to that location on a given day.
 Because of this, the DHL Remote Area surcharge is non-disputable and may not be listed on the above-linked list.

-A Remote Area is defined as a postcode or in the absence of postcode, a suburb /town name that is difficult to serve.
+Note: A Remote Area is defined as a postcode or in the absence of a postcode, a suburb /town name that is difficult to serve.
 A delivery to one of the following postcodes and towns would attract a Remote Area surcharge.

-UPS Handling Surcharges
+UPS Surcharges

 An Additional Handling charge will be assessed for any package that requires special handling,